 3. Get vaccinated if you are at risk but are not immunized (either through previous vaccination or previous hepatitis A infection)

-- Discuss the benefits of getting vaccinated with a health care provider before travelling if you are:
+- Discuss the benefits of getting vaccinated with a health care provider before traveling if you are:

-- travelling to countries where hepatitis A occurs.
+- traveling to countries where hepatitis A occurs.